-Tohn says to look for parking garages owned by larger companies that own multiple facilities.
-These companies often have employee standards that encourage better service.

-Some larger garage companies also offer discounted rates and coupons.
+Margot Tohn, who wrote a past-edition Park It!
+NYC book, says to look for parking garages owned by larger companies that own multiple facilities; these companies often have employee standards that encourage better service, and some larger garage companies also offer discounted rates and coupons.

-Edison ParkFast manages more than 15 parking locations in Manhattan and runs promotions on their website.
-Icon Parking has more than 200 facilities in Manhattan and also offers regular online specials and discount coupons.
+Edison ParkFast manages more than 15 parking locations in Manhattan and runs promotions on their website while Icon Parking has more than 200 facilities in Manhattan and also offers regular online specials and discount coupons.

 Always read the posted rate signs and confirm the rate before you leave your car.
 You should also make sure you confirm that the time stamped on your claim check is correct and that you understand when you have to be out to avoid additional charges.